nocapro/scn-ts-core/docs/repomix.md

 export const initializeParser = (options: ParserInitOptions): Promise<void> => init(options);

 /**
  * Initializes the tokenizer.
-Call this for consistency, although `countTokens` will auto-initialize.
+Call this for consistency, although `countTokens` will auto-initialize on first use.
  * It's a synchronous and lightweight operation.
  */
 export const initializeTokenizer = (): boolean => initTokenizer();

 // Types for web demo
-export type { ParserInitOptions, SourceFile, LogLevel, InputFile, TsConfig, ScnTsConfig, AnalyzeProjectOptions, LogHandler, FormattingOptions, CodeSymbol, SymbolKind } from './types';
+export type { ParserInitOptions, SourceFile, LogLevel, InputFile, TsConfig, ScnTsConfig, AnalyzeProjectOptions, LogHandler, FormattingOptions, FormattingOptionsTokenImpact, CodeSymbol, SymbolKind } from './types';
 export type FileContent = InputFile;

 // Exports for web demo.
 The constants are exported from index.ts directly.